ACCESS

 thunderbird-banner-edit

-Running from Osaka Station followed by Kyoto Station and onto Kanazawa Station – via Shin-Osaka, Fukui and other stations – the Limited Express Thunderbird is a rapid service which connects the city to Japan’s north coast.
-While this isn’t a shinkansen service, it is a fast, convenient and comfortable way to access one of Central Japan’s major cities and transport hubs – Kanazawa.
+Running from Osaka Station followed by Kyoto Station and onto Tsuruga Station – via Shin-Osaka – the Limited Express Thunderbird is a rapid service which connects the city to Sea of Japan coast.
+While this isn’t a shinkansen service, the Hokuriku Shinkansen can be accessed at the Thunderbird’s terminal station, Tsuruga.
 The Thunderbird service includes the following stops:

 Limited-Express-Thunderbird-Train-MAP

 *Please note, stations marked in bold / red on the map are stops on all services.
 Those not marked in bold are only serviced by certain services throughout the day.
-Some Thunderbird services also go past Kanazawa onto the following stations Tsubata – Unoke – Takamatsu – Hakui – Yoshikawa – Nanao – Wakuraonsen.
 Refer to our ‘Limited Express Thunderbird Timetable’ page for the daily schedule.

 The Thunderbird is covered by the full Japan Rail (JR) Pass and Japan Rail (JR) Hokuriku Arch Pass.
-From Shin-Osaka Station to Kanazawa Station takes approximately 150 minutes and costs JPY7260 for a non-reserved seat and JPY7590 for a reserved seat.
+From Shin-Osaka Station to Tsuruga Station takes approximately 90 minutes and costs JPY5,100.
+As of March 2024, a reserved seat ticket is required for all Thunderbird services.

 GETTING TO / FROM KANSAI AIRPORT